-One may necessarily infer, by her divine selection, that she was an exceedingly devout young lady.
-She was virtuous, having never been promiscuous (Luke 1:27, 34), even in an age when morality was scarce, among both Gentiles and Jews (cf. Romans, chapters 1, 2).
+One may necessarily infer by her divine selection that she was an exceedingly devout young lady.
+She was virtuous, having never been promiscuous (Lk.
+1:27, 34), even in an age when morality was scarce among both Gentiles and Jews (cf. Romans, chapters 1, 2).
 Moreover, she was “highly favored,” having been selected to be the mother of the world’s Savior.
-Luke says God was “with her” (v.
-28).
+Luke says God was “with her” (Lk.
+1:28).

-Finally, Mary’s anthem of exultation (vv.
-46-55), overflowing with Old Testament phraseology (some suggest more than twenty passages woven into a marvelous tapestry of praise), reveals the depth of her scriptural knowledge, and the devotion she had for her Creator.
-She had “stored up” divine revelation in the treasury of her heart (Psalm 119:11).
+Finally, Mary’s anthem of exultation (Lk.
+1:46-55) is overflowing with Old Testament phraseology.
+Some suggest that Marry wove together more than twenty passages into a marvelous tapestry of praise.
+This reveals the depth of her scriptural knowledge and the devotion she had for her Creator.
+She had “stored up” divine revelation in the treasury of her heart (Psa.
+119:11).

 The Brevity of Data